Why Dental School Prerequisites and Admission Requirements Matter

 • English

-Some dental schools may require additional coursework such as biochemistry, anatomy, or physiology.
-Research the specific requirements for each dental school you are interested in applying to.
+It's important to note that some dental schools may require additional coursework such as biochemistry, anatomy, or physiology.
+It's important to research the specific requirements for each dental school you are interested in applying to.

 It's also important to note that dental schools typically have a minimum GPA requirement for applicants.
 This GPA requirement varies by school, but most dental schools require a minimum GPA of 3.0.

-Overall, plan and make sure you are taking the necessary coursework to meet dental school requirements.
-Maintain a strong GPA throughout your undergraduate coursework.
+Overall, it's important to plan ahead and make sure you are taking the necessary coursework to meet dental school requirements.
+It's also important to maintain a strong GPA throughout your undergraduate coursework.

 Dental Admission Test (DAT) Requirements